fanghuixing/apricot/syntax/main.md

 ### 2.3 Reference Types and Values

-There are four kinds of reference types: class types, interface types, array types, type variables and interval types.
+There are five kinds of reference types: class types, interface types, array types, type variables and interval types.

 $$
 \begin{align*}